negative0/vibe-kanban/DOCKER.md

 ## Architecture

-The Docker Compose setup includes:
+The Docker setup includes a single consolidated container with:
 - **Backend**: Rust/Axum server running on port 3001
-- **Frontend**: React/Vite application served by nginx
+- **Frontend**: React/Vite application built and served by nginx
-- **Nginx**: Reverse proxy with basic authentication on port 80
+- **Nginx**: Web server with basic authentication serving frontend on port 80 and proxying API calls to backend

 ## Configuration